Ahmed-dev-code/agentQA-testing/readme.md

 # AgentQL technical testing report

-## installation
+## Installation

-using cli to install.
+- Used CLI For the installation.
-the installation was easy and straight forward, starting from installing agentQL using pip, then installing the dependencies using agentQL init command. getting the api key was easy and straight forward.
+- The installation was easy and straight forward, starting from installing agentQL using pip, then installing the dependencies using agentQL init command.
+- Set up the API key: The process for acquiring and setting the API key is simple and can be followed from AgentQL’s documentation.

 ## testing

-### example_script (provided by agentQL)
+### Example script (provided by agentQL)

+The example script provided by AgentQL was well-written and executed as expected.
+Below are the modifications and additional functionalities tested.

+- Adding a Product to the Basket
-the script was so clear and easy to understand, the output was as expected. modified the script in order to make adds the product to the basket and print the basket total price. the added code was:
+I extended the functionality to add a product to the basket and print the total price: the added code was:
 ```python
 BASKET_TOTAL_PROMPT = "Basket total"